Hiroshi Saito (footballer)

 Hiroshi Saito (斉藤 浩史, Saitō Hiroshi) is a former Japanese football player.

 Playing career

 Saito was born in Tokyo on November 13, 1970.
 He joined Yomiuri from youth team in 1989.
 In 1992, he moved to Brazilian club XV Novembro-Jaú.
 In 1993, he returned to Japan and joined Shimizu S-Pulse.
 Although he played many matches as defender in 1993, he could hardly play in the match in 1994.
 In 1995, he moved to Japan Football League club Brummell Sendai.
 He retired end of 1995 season.

+Post-playing career

+He joined Kyodo Co., Ltd., a company specializing in industrial equipment, where he was appointed President and Representative Director in September 2013.
+On 31 October 2023, Kyodo Co., Ltd. announced that it became the new owner of the Suzuka Point Getters after purchasing a 100% stake, appointing Saito as the club's new chairman and renaming the team to Atletico Suzuka Club.